rbatllet/private-blockchain/docs/SECURITY_CLASSES_GUIDE.md

 # 🔐 Security Classes Guide

-This guide provides detailed information about the security classes available in the main privateBlockchain project, which were migrated from the CLI project to improve reusability and maintain a clear separation of responsibilities.
+This guide provides detailed information about the security classes in the privateBlockchain project, which implement modern cryptographic standards including ECDSA with SHA3-256 and hierarchical key management.

 ## 📋 Table of Contents